neilmartindev/neilmartindev/README.md

 </p>

 ---
-I'm a software engineer from the UK mainly working in machine automation, controls and instrumentation.
-I also volunteer at a local aerospace company that develops and launches commercial rockets.
+I'm a software engineer from the UK mainly working in a private consultancy for machine automation, controls and instrumentation.
+I also spend my spare time at a local aerospace company that develops commercial rockets.

 I work with both front end and back end technologies and not afraid to get stuck into something technical.